 Short Answer — TitleMax’s repossession policy is based on each state’s laws and the status of individual customers’ accounts.
 Some states allow repossession after as little as one missed payment.
 Below, we explain TitleMax’s repossession guidelines, including how TitleMax can find your car and what happens after repossession.

-When Does TitleMax Repo Your Car?
+When Does TitleMax Repossess Your Car?

 If you are concerned about repossession, contact TitleMax’s customer service department at (800) 804-5368.
 TitleMax will work with you to help you keep your car and pay back your loan, a customer service representative said.

-You may be able to get your car back, though the amount you will need to pay will vary depending on your state’s laws and the terms of your TitleMax loan.
+You may be able to get your car and title back by discussing your situation with a TitleMax representative and forming an agreement to pay off the loan balance, as well as any penalties associated with the repossession.
+The amount you will need to pay will vary depending on your state’s laws and the terms of your TitleMax loan.